Bunplaya/DL4NLP-MuTual/README.md

 ## Models

-The focus will be on the GPT-2 and the BERT models.
+The focus will be on the the BERT model.

 ### BERT

 The BERT model can be found at the [GitHub](https://github.com/google-research/bert) page.

-### GPT 2

-The GPT 2 model can be found at the [GitHub](https://github.com/openai/gpt-2) page.